a-rabanus/pedometer_stepcounter/README.md

 # Pedometer Ground Truth Pipeline

+# IMPORTANT!
+Mediapipe only supports python 3.12 or lower!

 ## 1\.
 Description

 This Python library analyzes video files of a person walking to extract ground truth data for pedometer algorithm validation.
 It identifies individual steps and tracks the 3D movement of specified joints (like a wrist or ankle) over time.